 Use shortcuts to create new files

-You can use dictation to save even more time when doing multiple tasks at once.
+You can use dictation to save even more time when doing multiple tasks simultaneously.
 Tap or click here for instructions on dictating in Google Docs and Microsoft Word.

 First, make sure you are signed in to your Google account.
 Now open your Chrome browser and type in the name of a Google application followed by “.new” in the browser’s URL bar.